mgblackwater/stevekinney.net/content/courses/testing/in-source-testing.md

 # In-Source Testing in Vitest

 Picture this: You’re zipping along, writing your brand-new feature.
 Everything’s great, maybe even sipping a fresh cup of coffee.
 And then it hits you—**you forgot to write unit tests**.
-But the thought of context-switching, creating dedicated test files, setting up more boilerplate... _ugh_.
+But the thought of context-switching, creating dedicated test files, setting up more boilerplate… _ugh_.
 It’s at these moments that the concept of **in-source testing** shines.

-Instead of creating a separate test for every little file in your project, what if you could... test directly **in the source file itself**?
+Instead of creating a separate test for every little file in your project, what if you could… test directly **in the source file itself**?
 Wild?
 Maybe.
 Convenient?
 Oh, absolutely.
 Vitest supports in-source testing, which can be your secret weapon for rapid experimentation during development.
 It’s not necessarily what you'd run in production, but for quick scaffolding, it’s gold.

 ## Why Use In-Source Testing?